Music and Mind Control Fill the Air

 Del, the Guitar, and the 1920s

 Del Chambers, who finds himself sharing his opium-addicted body with a god in RADIO, had one passion in life, the guitar.
 His role as a guitar player in a 1920s jazz band was a fairly new occurrence.
 In early jazz, the banjo was the stringed king of the rhythm section until the 1920s saw an innovation in guitar design and popularity.
 Luthiers, most notably Lloyd Loar at Gibson, were creating arched topped guitars which were louder and more projecting than their smaller, flat-topped counterparts.
 Because of this, guitar spent the decade climbing to prominence in the jazz world.
 However, it was still strictly a rhythm instrument.
 In his quest to expand what the guitar can do, Del took inspiration from blues musicians such as Lonnie Johnson and Blind Lemon Jefferson.
-Then, in the mid 1920’s, one jazz guitarist’s style was changing how the guitar could be used in jazz and sent he and his instrument on a meteoric rise to popularity.
-This was Del’s idol, the first true jazz guitar solo artist, was Eddy Lang.
+Then, in the mid 1920’s, one jazz guitarist’s style was changing how the guitar could be used in a band setting.
+These innovations sent he and his instrument on a meteoric rise to popularity.
+This was Del’s idol, the first true jazz guitar solo artist, Eddy Lang.